lino-framework/book/docs/specs/welfare/aids/index.rst

 <BLANKLINE>

-Let's look at the LayoutHandle (i.e. version of the Layout which has been "compiled" for a given user interface, in our case :mod:`lino.modlib.extjs`).
+Let's look at the LayoutHandle (i.e. version of the Layout which has been "compiled" for a given front end, in our case :mod:`lino.modlib.extjs`).

 >>> lh = layout.get_layout_handle(dd.plugins.extjs)